 Surgical approaches to treating Varicose Veins include:

-- High Ligation and Vein Stripping- In this procedure, a vein is tied off before it joins the deep vein and the vein is removed through small incisions.
+In High ligation and vein stripping, a vein is tied off before it joins the deep vein and the vein is removed through small incisions.
 Removing the vein wont hamper blood circulation as veins deeper would take care of blood.
 It is done on OPD basis and doesn’t normally require hospitalization.

-- Ambulatory Phlebectomty- In this procedure, the vascular surgeon removes varicose veins through small incisions in the leg.
+In ambulatory phlebectomty, the vascular surgeon removes varicose veins through small incisions in the leg.

 Endoscopic vein surgery is generally done in advanced cases where other methods didn’t work or in cases of leg ulcers.
 In this method, an endoscope(a camera mounted surgical device) is inserted to remove the veins through small incisions.
 Like other procedures, this procedure too, is normally done o0n OPD basis.